hotta/ansible-alma9/README.md

 $ ansible-galaxy collection install -r requirements.yml
 ```

-I recommend you to take a snapshot at this point.
+I recommend you to take a vagrant snapshot at this point.

 ## Exceution